 What is AIDA: definition, uses and examples

-Judge what will garner the most attention and be noticed for maximum user interaction.
-Without catching attention, your email will be ignored, and there will be no next step, so identify exactly what will grab it.
-For example, in email marketing, you attract attention with the subject line.
+If you can’t grab attention from the get-go, you certainly won’t achieve the end goal of turning your prospect into a consumer.
+Your email will be ignored, and there will be no next step, so you need to identify what can fix it.
+For example, in email marketing, you can attract attention with the help of the subject line.

 Test what strategy will best contribute to brand awareness and execute from there.
 Examples of attention grabbers:

-- personalization variables, such as prospect’s name, company, or geographical location
+- Personalization variables, such as prospect’s name, company, or geographical location

-- an offer of a free product or service
+- An offer of a free product or service

-- quick questions that pique curiosity
+- Quick questions that pique curiosity

-- dynamic use of color and design
+- Dynamic use of color and design

-Once you have their attention, you have to keep their interest.
+Once you have your prospects’ attention, you need to keep their interest.
 Make it about them, not you.
-Appeal to them personally, focusing on their needs, wants, and pain points.
+Appeal to your potential clients personally, focusing on their needs, wants, and pain points.
 Using media, such as images and videos, can help capture and maintain interest.

 Ways to create desire:

-- “one time only” or “last chance” offers
+- “One time only” or “last chance” offers

-- discounts or sales
+- Discounts or sales

-- presenting your product as a solution to a specific problem
+- Presenting your product as a solution to a specific problem

-- create scarcity with countdown timers
+- Creating scarcity with countdown timers

-- call-to-action button
+- Call-to-action button

-- newsletter sign-up form
+- Newsletter sign-up form

-- offers of downloads
+- Offers of downloads

-- link to your website
+- Link to your website

 Why AIDA works

-AIDA has been found to be highly effective since its inception in the late 19th century, as it serves to the emotions of prospects.
+AIDA model has been found to be highly effective since its inception in the late 19th century, as it serves to the emotions of prospects.

-Who uses AIDA
+Who uses AIDA marketing